-Continuation of emphasis on the learning of the language of signs and cultural information about the people who use American Sign Language (ASL).
+Continuation of Beginning American Sign Language.
+Emphasis on learning sign language and cultural information about the people who use American Sign Language (ASL).
 Prerequisite: LAN 160.
 Three lecture.
 DBN.

 LAN 171 • Navajo I

 Introduction to the Navajo language, with emphasis on developing the skills of listening, speaking, reading and writing.
 Stress on basic grammar, pronunciation, vocabulary and culture.
 Four lecture.
 Fall semester.